-When it is time to get a new roof for your home, you will soon realize that there are a lot of different roofing options to choose from.
+When it is time to get a new roof for your home, you will soon realize that there are many different roofing options to choose from.
 From metal roofing to shingles, your choice will determine the overall care, value, and durability of your roof.
-To help our clients find the best option for their home, we took a deeper look at the differences between roofing options.
-In this article, our team will be focusing on 3-tab vs. architectural shingles.
+To help our clients find the best option for their homes, we took a deeper look at the differences between roofing options.
+In this article, our team will focus on architectural shingles vs 3 tab shingles.

 Asphalt Shingles: 3-Tab and Architectural

 When it comes to asphalt shingles, there are two different options to choose from: 3-tab and architectural.
-Here are the important properties of each so that you can decide which one is best for you.
+Here are the important properties to decide which is best for you.

 Size, Shape, and Appearance